Home page Contact David Click on SITE MAP to navigate rest of website

 Middle Row Marty Wilde Alan Caddy (Tornado) Billy Fury!

 I hope you have enjoyed my little tribute to a much missed Southampton musician who is well remembered by quite a few of the very same people who feature in my other webpages.
 If you have any more input, then please get in touch and I gather that Heinz is still a 'collectable' artiste with a company called Rollercoaster Records who sell many rare and wonderful rock n roll records.
-The are based in Stroud Gloucestershire and I had this promotional card sent to me by Johnny Dymond which features an early photo of Heinz but I'm not sure if Rollercoaster Records go back that far?
+They are based in Stroud Gloucestershire and I had this promotional card sent to me by Johnny Dymond which features an early photo of Heinz but I'm not sure if Rollercoaster Records go back that far?
 Maybe the new company has just used the old image on their current files etc. Just click on the photo - then come back!

 http://rhis.co.uk/jmas/index.html